Skip to main content

 Tools

-InstantSearch Chat widgets allow easy integration of tools in your agent’s responses.
-Once a tool has been added to your agent in the dashboard, you can customize how it is rendered with InstantSearch.
+InstantSearch Chat widgets let you integrate tools in your agent’s responses.
+Once a tool has been added to your agent in the dashboard, you can customize how it’s rendered with InstantSearch.
+For a complete guide to configuring tools in Agent Studio, see Tools for Agent Studio.

 <Chat